VincePuc99/ArloUSB-AnyRPi/README.md

 ### Optional - Sync with Telegram Bot (python3)

-This Python script `telegram-sync.py` monitors `/mnt/ArloExposed/arlo/000000` for new video files and sends them to your Telegram bot.
+This Python script `telegram-sync.py` monitors `/mnt/ArloExposed/arlo/000000` for new video files, calculate their hashes (for logging purpose), and sends them to your Telegram bot.
 It uses the bot's API token and the chat ID to send the videos.

 For using it just add `TelYes` during the first setup.